marionbarker/loopdocs/docs/index.md

   * There is another group, Loop and Learn, that has a lot of Loop-centric information, a Speaker Series covering many topics of general Diabetes interest as well as Loop-specific chats, alerts whenever there is an update to iOS and Xcode, Quick Tips and articles written by mentors providing their Loop experience.
       * [LoopandLearn Facebook Group](https://www.facebook.com/groups/LOOPandLEARN)
       * [LoopandLearn Website](https://www.loopandlearn.org)
-  * Both the Looped Facebook Group and LoopandLearn Facebook groups provide support for some Loop forks (remember other CGM?) as well as other DIY closed loop options.
+  * Both the Looped and LoopandLearn Facebook groups provide support for some Loop forks (remember other CGM?) as well as other DIY closed loop options.
   * Many Loopers use the Nightscout tool to assist in monitoring their settings in Loop.
 The fastest Nightscout help can be found in the original #wearenotwaiting community [CGM in the Cloud](https://www.facebook.com/groups/CGMinthecloud).
   * For those not interested in Facebook or interested in what is coming next for Loop, join [Loop Zulipchat](https://loop.zulipchat.com) and be sure to subscribe to all the channels.
       * Note - please only post in one channel at zulipchat - the mentors are subscribed to all of them.